JetBrains/Qodana/topics/qodana-intellij-docker-readme.md

 If you are just starting in the field, we recommend proceeding with the [default setup](#quick-start-recommended-profile) we provide.
 You will see the results of the most common checks performed on your code base.
 Later, you can [adjust them](#Configure+via+qodana.yaml) to suit your needs better.

+> The general workflow and configuration options are basically the same for all Qodana IntelliJ Docker images.
+In the following examples, replace `jetbrains/qodana-<linter>` with a linter of your chouice, for example, `jetbrains/qodana-jvm`.
+For details on getting started with a specific linter, see [](about-qodana-intellij.md).

 ## Quick start with the recommended profile
 {id="quick-start-recommended-profile"}